Not just classroom experience.

-In fact, the State of Ohio scored UF's College of Education higher than average Ohio education programs in the areas of student satisfaction, field experience and alumni performance!
+The State of Ohio scored UF's College of Education higher than average education programs within Ohio in the areas of student satisfaction, field experience and alumni performance!

 What exactly does it take to become a teacher?

 We've put together an easy to follow "how to".